Add extensions to your micro:bit

 - Verify that the P21 light blinks.

 The cyberbot_template_with_blink.hex file is a good one to open/duplicate every time you start on a new cyber:bot project.
 Just delete the default project and replace it with whatever cyber:bot project you are working on.
 Make sure to update the project name before you save your work.
-(See Save & Edit Scripts.)
+(See Save & Edit Projects.)
 When you reopen the file later with the micro:bit MakeCode Editor, it will still have the extension(s) it needs and be ready for the cyber:bot to run.
 That way, you won’t have to repeat all the steps in the Adding an Extension to the micro:bit Filesystem section every time.

 Adding an Extension to micro:bit Project